 As a rule of thumb, making sure to eat both legumes and whole grains either together in a meal or in the course of a day, will give your body the EAAs it needs.

 B12 also known as cobalamin and is one of the B vitamins predominately found in meat.
 It can be made by bacteria, fungi and algae, but not by plants or animals.
-B12 is not found in plant products unless they have been contaminated with bacteria, such as fermented foods, soil insects or other sources of B12, or the food products have been fortified with B12.
+B12 is not found in plant products unless they have been contaminated with bacteria, such as fermented foods, soil insects or other sources of B12, or the food products that have been fortified with B12.

 B12 plays an important role in the production of energy for our cells.
 B12 is also important to maintain proper nerve function.
 B12 deficiency is one of the biggest concerns of the vegan diet, as the main sources of B12 in the diet, meat and dairy, are non-vegan, and unfortunately, the B12 in fermented vegetable foods such as kimchi and tempeh is the inactive variety.